Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime: Confrontation of the proposed scaling with experimental data from literature

 \subsection{Mean liquid velocity on the column axis}

-Table \ref{tab1} lists the experiments that obey the above constraints and that provide the liquid velocity and the local void fraction on the bubble column axis.
+\NOTEN{We start this section by briefly detailing the datasets from the literature that will be discussed.} Tables \ref{tab1a}\&\ref{tab1b} lists the experiments that obey the above constraints and that provide the liquid velocity and the local void fraction on the bubble column axis.
 Some choices were made to exploit the data.
 For \cite{Hills1974}, we considered only the data acquired with the `plate B' that corresponds to a uniform gas injection over the column cross section.
 In \cite{forret2006scale}, the only quantitative data on gas hold-up are global void fractions deduced from static and dynamic liquid heights.
 We transformed the global void fraction into a local void fraction on the axis by multiplying it by 1.5 as done by the authors (see their eq.(4)), but this factor could be inappropriate.
 The local void fractions for the data of \cite{vial2001influence} were collected in \cite{camarasa1999influence}.
 For \cite{yao1991bubble}, we present the data they collected at various heights with $H/D$ from 2.6 up to 12, and we use an extrapolation to evaluate the void fraction at $V_{sg}=10$cm/s.
 Note also that these authors imposed a forced liquid motion but the mean velocity of 1cm/s is negligible compared with the measured liquid and gas velocities on the column axis: these data are therefore believed to be representative of a bubble column operated in a batch mode and they have been kept in the analysis.
-Finally, all the measurements mentioned in Table \ref{tab1} considered positive and negative velocity realizations, although some (hard to evaluate) bias may be present notably with Pavlov tubes, as evoked by \cite{Hills1974}.
+Finally, all the measurements mentioned in tables \ref{tab1a}\&\ref{tab1b} considered positive and negative velocity realizations, although some (hard to evaluate) bias may be present notably with Pavlov tubes, as evoked by \cite{Hills1974}.
 To be consistent, we compared with our data series named `up and down flow' (see Section \ref{sec3}).